ESSENTIAL KIT FOR WRITERS

 1. A computer.
 No, that's not as daft as it sounds.
 Not everybody finds typing is for them.
 I have colleagues who always write drafts longhand.
 I couldn't manage my output that way, much as I love my fountain pens, but longhand has its virtues, notably making you slow down and think before you commit words to paper.
 Much the same can be said of a manual typewriter.
 (Or even a dictaphone.)
 Try everything first before you plunge automatically into the digital world.
 For me, the verbal-diarrhoea-mode of a desktop system is a trade-off against time.
 I'd be a better writer if I went back to the typewriter I was trained on as a reporter, I think, but I'd also never get anything finished in time.

-(Update, April 2016: my third Matias just bit the dust, again with repeating keys and suddenly dead ones, so I’m done with the brand.)
+(Update, April 2016: my third Matias just bit the dust, again with repeating keys and suddenly dead ones, so I’m done with ‘em.)

 (Update, February 2017: Amazon now sell a wide range of mechanical gaming keyboards that are perfectly suitable for writers, and they’re a lot cheaper than Matias or Unicomp if you’re on a tight budget.
 Many of them also have backlit keys, which is nice if you like to work in low light.
 I haven’t used mine as extensively as the Unicomp, so I can’t comment on the longevity of cheaper brands, but the keys are almost as good as the buckling spring and Alp types.
 Actually, depending on your personal taste and how heavy-handed you are, you might like dedicated gaming keyboards better.
 Either way, it’s a good introduction to proper clicky keys.)